vasyl91/React-Native-Wheel-Time-Picker/README.md

 # React-Native-Wheel-Time-Picker for Android

-Simple and fully functional Wheel Time Picker for React Native.
+Simple and functional Wheel Time Picker for React Native.

 ## Installation